-The British Journalism Awards are now open for entries with seven new categories to vie for.
+The British Journalism Awards are now open for entries with eight new categories to vie for.

 The awards celebrate great public interest journalism wherever it appears: in print, online or in a broadcast.